 Advanced telematics is providing fleet maintenance managers with a wealth of new diagnostic data on the mechanical health and performance of their trucks.

-Combined with the exclusive OEM data provided from mid-size and heavy truck manufacturers such as Hino, Volvo, Mack and Isuzu, fleet owners are getting a far more accurate picture of how their trucks are performing, as well as early indicators of upcoming maintenance.
+Combined with the exclusive OEM data provided from mid-size and heavy truck manufacturers such as Hino, Volvo and Mack, fleet owners are getting a far more accurate picture of how their trucks are performing, as well as early indicators of upcoming maintenance.